MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/maintenanceoperationsguide-newinfrastructure.md

 - **Start time for disabling maintenance mode**: Provide a start time in UTC for when you want to disable maintenance mode.

 > [!NOTE]
-> This flow will be self-service through Lifecycle Services (LCS) in the early 2019.
+> This flow will be self-service through Lifecycle Services (LCS) in early 2019.

 # Access database
-Environments deployed on the [new infrastructure stack](https://go.microsoft.com/fwlink/?linkid=2044792&amp;clcid=0x409) have Remote Desktop Access turned off.
+Environments deployed on the [modern infrastructure stack](infrastructure-stack.md) have Remote Desktop Access turned off.
 As part of implementing Finance and Operations, if you need to connect to the database on your Standard Acceptance Test environments for troubleshooting, create a support ticket and provide the following details:

 - **Project ID**: ID of the LCS project.
 - **Environment ID**: GUID available in the URL (EnvironmentID) for the environment.